If you’re after a soft, tender and juicy chicken, using a slow cooker to cook a whole chicken is the answer.

 - Whole garlic cloves, peeled

-You can place the whole raw chicken directly in the slow cooker (which is what I do), or you can raise it slightly from the base of the bowl.
+You can place the raw chicken directly in the slow cooker or raise it slightly from the base of the bowl.

 - a small trivet